stefaniaebli/dmt-signal-processing/README.md

 [Celia Hacker]: https://www.epfl.ch/labs/hessbellwald-lab/members/celia-hacker/
 [Kelly Maggs]: https://people.epfl.ch/kelly.maggs?lang=en

-> we provide an approach to signal compression and reconstruction on complexes that leverages the tools of [discrete Morse theory].
+> We provide an approach to signal compression and reconstruction on complexes that leverages the tools of [discrete Morse theory].
 > The main goal is to collapse and reconstruct a complex together with a set of signals on its cells while preserving as much as possible the global topological structure of both the complex and the signal.
 > We study how the signal changes under particular types of discrete Morse theoretic collapses, showing its reconstruction error is trivial on specific components of the Hodge decomposition.
 > Furthermore, we provide an algorithm to compute collapses with minimal reconstruction error.